Tuesday, March 19, 2024 7:15 PM

 Club members wanted a local show.
 This became a mission during the ’90’s.
 Participation in the Cluster was discontinued and the annual show moved back to the Klamath County Fairgrounds.
 Later, the club made application to AKC to have “back-to-back” Saturday and Sunday Obedience and All-Breed conformation shows.
 They were successful and these shows brought many dog show exhibitors and gave the community two great dog shows each May.
 In 2008, Klamath Dog Fanciers got approval from AKC to hold Agility Trials.
 Agility Trials are now held in both May and October each year.

 The group holds monthly meetings and participates in public education projects, including Responsible Dog Ownership (RDO) Days.
 They take their dogs to schools and to stores.
 They practice showmanship skills at Fun Matches.
-They make regular donations to community projects including the Klamath Animal Shelter.
+They make regular donations to community projects including the Klamath Animal Shelter, Klamath County Sheriff’s K-9 Fund, and Linkville Kiwanis Scholarship Fund.
 They donate literature and books to the County Library.
 The club supports the Responsible Dog Breeders Association of Oregon when necessary to fight proposed legislation limiting dog ownership and breeding.
 They have also started a 4-H Scholarship Fund, supporting students who have been involved in the 4-H Dog Program.

 Two lifetime club members, Barbara Gomez and Sue Cogley, have gone on to become certified AKC conformation judges.